Fellow Passengers and the Broken Record

 But compassion does not mean allowing another person to use your nervous system as a public dustbin.

-The trick is smaller and more practical.
+The smaller trick is practical.

 Know who is a song.